- Home

 - are not directly involved in the instance of delivery and assessment of the training product being validated

-- collectively have vocational competencies and current industry skills relevant to the assessment being validated
+- collectively have a practical understanding of current industry practices relevant to the training product; and

 Choosing your validation team